-Students provide their own explanations of how their own definitions of being mindful when eating differ from the class definition.
-This is an opportunity for students to compare their experience with mindfulness with Health Canada's definition and the classroom definition from the beginning of the lesson.
-Differences in these answers are encouraged because at this point students will have done a deeper dive into mindfulness.
-What are two ways you could be mindful when you eat a meal or a snack?
+- How is this similar to or different from your class definition of mindful eating in question 1? - Students provide their own explanations of how their own definitions of being mindful when eating differ from the class definition.

+- How is this similar to or different from Health Canada's definition of being mindful of your eating habits in question 2? - This is an opportunity for students to compare their experience with mindfulness with Health Canada's definition and the classroom definition from the beginning of the lesson.
+Differences in these answers are encouraged because at this point students will have done a deeper dive into mindful-